exakat/exakat/docs/src/Installation.rst

 * Neo4j and gremline : exakat uses this graph database, with the Gremlin 3 plugin.
 * config folder : this is in the working directory, holding the general directive for running exakat.
 * projects folder : this has all the data about the code, including the reports.
 This project keeps a sub-folder per project.
+* PHP 7.0 or later to run.
+This version requires curl, hash, phar, sqlite3, tokenizer, mbstring and json.
-* PHP 7.0 to run, and any to tall versions from PHP 5.2 to 7.2 for analysis.
+* PHP 5.2 to 7.2 for analysis.
+Those versions only require the ext/tokenizer extension to be available.
 * VCS (Version Control Software), such as Git, SVN, bazaar, Mercurial.
 They all are optional.
 * Archives, such as zip, tgz, tbz2 may also be opened with optional helpers.

-Exakat has beed tested on OSX, Debian and Ubuntu (not 16.04).
-Exakat should be ported on Linux distributions with little work.
+Exakat has beed tested on OSX, Debian and Ubuntu (up to 14.04).
+Exakat should work on Linux distributions, may be with little work.
 Exakat hasn't been tested on Windows at all.

 Installation guide with Docker
 ------------------------------